 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
 In recent years, his skills as an orchestrator (one who works from composers’ sketches and demos to create complete orchestral scores for recording) have been increasingly in demand.
-Boyer has contributed orchestrations to more than 30 Hollywood film scores, from studios including Warner Bros., 20th Century Fox, Paramount, Disney, Pixar, Universal, Sony/Columbia, MGM, Lionsgate, Marvel, and Relativity Media.
-Boyer has orchestrated music for several of Hollywood’s top composers, including Michael Giacchino (Jurassic World, Inside Out, Star Trek (2009), the Oscar-winning Up, Cars 2, Super 8, John Carter, Mission: Impossible III, Speed Racer), Thomas Newman (the James Bond film Skyfall, Finding Dory), James Newton Howard (The Hunger Games: Mockingjay—Part 2, The Huntsman: Winter’s War, Fantastic Beasts and Where to Find Them), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Harry Gregson-Williams (Arthur Christmas), and Aaron Zigman (Wakefield).
+He has contributed orchestrations to more than 30 feature film scores from all the major movie studios, for leading Hollywood composers including Michael Giacchino (Jurassic World, Inside Out, Star Trek, Up, Cars 2, Mission: Impossible III, Super 8), James Newton Howard (Fantastic Beasts and Where to Find Them, The Hunger Games: Mockingjay—Part 2, The Huntsman: Winter’s War, Red Sparrow), Thomas Newman (Finding Dory, the James Bond film Skyfall), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Heitor Pereira (Minions), Harry Gregson-Williams (Arthur Christmas), and Aaron Zigman (Wakefield).
 Boyer also was an orchestrator for Pixar in Concert, which has been performed by major orchestras worldwide, and for Titanic Live (Horner).
 Boyer has arranged music for two Academy Awards (Oscars) telecasts, and composed music for The History Channel.
 His music has appeared in documentary films, short films, and — through the A&E Networks Production Music Library — a wide variety of television programs.

-Boyer’s work has been profiled and reviewed in such media outlets as the Associated Press, USA TODAY, Variety, CNN.com, New York Times, Los Angeles Times, Boston Globe, Dallas Morning News, Hartford Courant, Symphony Magazine, BBC Music Magazine, Gramophone, and many others.
+His work has been profiled and/or reviewed in the Associated Press, USA TODAY, Variety, CNN.com, The New York Times, Los Angeles Times, Boston Globe, Dallas Morning News, Orange County Register, Symphony Magazine, BBC Music Magazine, Gramophone, and many others.
 He has received seven national awards for his work, including two BMI Awards for young composers, the First Music Carnegie Hall commission, and the Lancaster Symphony Composer’s Award.